 - Conversion of Middle Park Blvd to one travel lane per direction.
 This alternative would consolidate side street access at traffic signals (including approximately three new signals).
 The remaining uncontrolled intersections would be limited to right turns only into and out of the side streets.
 In this alternative, the uncontrolled pedestrian crossings of Park Blvd would be more likely to remain than if the traffic signals were installed without the conversion of travel lanes.

 On Upper Park Blvd, for some years the City has had a concept for building a pedestrian/bicyclist path where currently there is a dirt shoulder.
 Significant work would be needed to stabilize the roadway’s shoulder in order to support a path along the canyon’s edge.
 Cost-effective improvements could be made in coordination with a paving project on Upper Park Blvd: removing travel lanes and implementing a road diet to improve bicyclist access plus pedestrian safety at Zion Lutheran Church & School.
 Stakeholders do not agree on the road diet.
 Upper Park Blvd is not part of the City’s 3-Year Paving Plan that was adopted in 2021.
 The paving of Upper Park Blvd is currently planned for 2026.
 The paving project could be an opportunity to rethink the design of Upper Park Blvd to improve traffic safety and better accommodate pedestrians and bicyclists.
-The staff contact is Jason Patton, Bicycle & Pedestrian Program Manager, firstname.lastname@example.org, 510-238-7049.
+The staff contact is Jason Patton, Bicycle & Pedestrian Program Supervisor, firstname.lastname@example.org, 510-238-7049.

 Additional Information on the Park Blvd Corridor Study